What is Pension Credit?

 - You will get free NHS dental treatment, help with paying for glasses and with hospital travel.

 What if my Partner is Pension Credit Age and I Am Not?

 If you are a couple and one of you has reached Pension Credit age, you can make a claim for Pension Credit.
 However, from 15 May 2019 mixed age couples will have to claim Universal Credit.

 Where a new claim for Pension Credit would have been made, claimants will be directed to claim Universal Credit.
 Only the partner of working age will be subject to the work commitment requirements.
 Mixed age couples where one partner is of working age and who already claim Pension Credit will not be affected.

 To claim Pension Credit, you can call the Pension Credit claim line on 0800 99 1234.They will complete a form for you over the phone.
 It would be helpful if you have the following information ready:

 - Information about your income, savings and investments

 - Information about your pension (if you have one)

-If you require assistance to make a claim please contact our welfare team on 0300 304 5000 or via email firstname.lastname@example.org
+If you need assistance to make a claim, please contact our Welfare Team on 0300 304 5000 or email the Welfare Team.

-For more information about Pension Credits, please visit the gov.uk website.
+For more information about Pension Credits, please visit the Pension Credit page on the gov.uk website.